helenawsu/blog/src/data/blog/music-proj0.md

 | **v** | minor | G3-A#3-D3 | 0.002 | 0.006 | 0.219 |

 ## Voice Leading
-I want to reward smooth voice leading that cause big tension changes.
-The reason V-I is such an effective resolution is because V is very far from home and I is at home while V-I only has 3 semitone changes.
+I want to reward smooth voice leading that produces large changes in perceived tension.
+One reason the V–I cadence is such an effective resolution is that the V chord is harmonically far from the home key, while the I chord represents complete resolution, yet the transition between them requires only three semitone movements.

 | Progression | From Tension | To Tension | ΔT | VL Dist | ΔT Rate |
 | :--- | :--- | :--- | :--- | :--- | :--- |